RubyRubenstahl/artikcloud-ProxyHub/README.md

  1. Clone this repository.

- 2. Navigate to the root directory and run the command:
+ 2. At the root directory and run the command:
     ~~~shell
     npm install
     ~~~